dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of User Attribute types.
 The registry includes the User Attribute type, the name of the User Attribute, and a reference to the defining specification.
 The initial values for this registry can be found in {{user-attribute-packet}}.
-Adding a new User Attribute type MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Image Format Subpacket Types